que-cera/oeg-ios-sdk-docs/docs/source/install.rst

 - Drag and drop or import SDKConfig.plist to your project we will send private for you **

-- Drag and drop or import OEGFramework.framework to your project.
+- Drag and drop or import OEGFramework.framework to your project (Download SDK: https://github.com/que-cera/oeg-ios-sdk/blob/develop/OEGFramework/SDK.zip ).

-- Drag and drop or import folder Fonts to your project.
+- Drag and drop or import folder Fonts to your project (Download fonts: https://github.com/que-cera/oeg-ios-sdk/blob/develop/Fonts.zip ).

 - General tab ()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^